rust-lang/rust/active/0048-no-privates-in-public.md

 An item is considered to be publicly exposed by a module if it is declared `pub` by that module, or if it is re-exported using `pub use` by that module.

+Items in a `impl` of a trait (not an inherent impl) are considered public if all of the following conditions are met:

+ * The trait being implemented is public.
+ * All input types (currently, the self type) of the impl are public.
+ * *Motivation:* If any of the input types or the trait is public, it should be impossible for an outside to access the items defined in the impl.
+They cannot name the types nor they can get direct access to a value of those types.

 For items which are publicly exposed by a module, the rules are that:

  * If it is a `static` declaration, items referred to in its type must be public.